-It was a lack of convincing defensive options that was widely considered to have undermined the last years of Arsène Wenger’s reign as Arsenal manager as well as the entirety of that of Unai Emery.
-Gabriel Magalhães was one of the first major signings Mikel Arteta oversaw, and yet in the summer of 2021 his priority remained a new central defender, so Arsenal agreed to pay Brighton £50m for Ben White.
+It was a lack of convincing defensive options that was widely considered to have undermined the last years of Arsène Wenger's reign as Arsenal manager as well as the entirety of that of Unai Emery.
+Gabriel Magalhães was one of the first major signings Mikel Arteta oversaw, and yet in the summer of 2021 his priority remained a new central defender, leading to Arsenal paying Brighton £50m for Ben White.

 "Ben is an intelligent defender who is very comfortable with the ball at his feet and his style fits perfectly with us," said Arteta when the signing of White, then 23, was confirmed in July 2021.
 "His age and profile fits with what we are building here.
 We are all looking forward to Ben being central to our future long-term plans."

 White is a right-footed defender whose versatility makes him capable of not only featuring anywhere in a back four, but also of deputising at the base of midfield.
-He, regardless, is most convincing as the right-sided central defender in a back three or four, where he can demonstrate his ability with the ball at his feet.
+He, regardless, is most convincing as the right-sided central defender in a back three or four, where he can demonstrate his ability with the ball.

 He defends with aggression when pressing from behind (below) and following opponents moving towards the ball.
-He is effective at negating passes into the feet of those opponents, when he correctly times stepping ahead to intercept the ball, and at assertively defending one-on-one, even if there are times – mostly when he is further forwards – when his enthusiasm means he concedes free-kicks.
+He is effective at preventing passes into the feet of those opponents, when he correctly times stepping ahead to intercept the ball, and at assertively defending one-on-one, even if there are times – mostly when he is further forwards – when his front-foot approach to defending means he concedes free-kicks.

 He is proven at preventing opponents from turning, particularly when they have received with their backs to goal – a valuable asset in the defensive third.
 His mobility means he is also capable of advancing from his defensive line to follow an opponent, and of duelling with and pressing both powerful strikers and nimbler, agile forwards.